Di- is for Directed: First-Order Directed Type Theory via Dinaturality: Introduction

 \section{Introduction}

+Homotopy type theory~\cite{UnivalentFoundationsProgram2013homotopy,Awodey2009homotopy,Berg2010types} revolutionized the way we think about types.
+One of the fundamental insights that inspired this revolution was first given in a seminal paper by Hofmann and Streicher~\cite{Hofmann1998groupoid}, with a remarkably simple idea: rather than viewing types just as \emph{sets} of inhabitants, they give an interpretation of \MLTT where types are taken to be \emph{groupoids}, i.e., categories in which every morphism is an isomorphism.
+The inhabitants of a type become the objects of a groupoid, and the morphisms in a groupoid represent the \emph{equalities} between inhabitants, of which there can be more than a unique one.
+The reason why morphisms need to be invertible is because of the inherently \emph{symmetric} nature of equality: given a proof of equality $e : x = y$, there is always a proof of the equality $e' : y = x$.

-Propositional equality is one of the most interesting aspects of \ML type theory.
-Its precise analysis gave birth to entire fields of research, starting from the seminal work of Hoffmann and Streicher \cite{Hofmann1998groupoid} to the development of homotopy type theory \cite{UnivalentFoundationsProgram2013homotopy} and cubical type theory \cite{Cohen2015cubical}.
-In these contexts, the inherently symmetric nature of equality is what enables types to be interpreted as ($\infty$-)groupoids, where equality is precisely interpreted by morphisms which are always invertible.
-A natural question follows: can there be a variant of \ML type theory which enables types to be interpreted as \emph{categories}, where morphisms need not be invertible?
-Such a system should take the name of \emph{directed type theory}, where the directed aspect comes from a non-symmetric interpretation of ``equality'', which now naturally possesses both a source and a target in the same way that morphisms do in a category.
+A natural question follows: why not \emph{categories}, rather than groupoids?
+Can there be a type theory where types are interpreted as \emph{categories}, where morphisms need not be invertible?
+Such a system should take the name of \emph{directed type theory}~\cite{Ahrens2023bicategorical,North2019towards,Altenkirch2024synthetic,Licata20112,Weaver2020constructive,Gratzer2024directed}, where the directed aspect comes precisely from this asymmetric interpretation of ``equality''.